 - Road maps are hard to come by and not always up to date.

 - Service stations are infrequent and may not have supplies of fuel.

 - Keep doors locked, windows up and valuables out of sight, as vehicles are sometimes targeted by thieves.

 - There are frequent police road blocks.
 If stopped by the police, ask to see identification before making any payments for traffic violations.

 Tourists need to heed the following advice to make travelling on a ferry in Zanzibar safe:

-- Only make use a reputable ferry company.
+- Only make use of a reputable ferry company.

-- Make sure of the emergency procedures on board and where the life jackets and emergency exits are located.
+- Be aware of the emergency procedures onboard and where the life jackets and emergency exits are located.

-- If the ferry seems to be be overloaded or unseaworthy, do not get on.
+- If the ferry seems to be overloaded or unseaworthy, do not get on.